 Design / build project delivery is when a single entity is responsible for both the design and construction of the project for a Guaranteed Maximum Price (GMP).
 An advantage of this method is there is a single point of contact for the owner and a feeling of greater predictability.
 A disadvantage is there are fewer checks and balances to assure that the design is being constructed according to permitted plans and design intent.

 answer: Architects provide knowledge based professional services, like doctors, lawyers and CPAs, and are licensed individuals.
 They must know how to design buildings that are safe for people to occupy and inhabit.
 Their role is also one of coordination of other design professionals, such as mechanical or structural engineers, during the design process.

 Advanced schooling for architects takes between 5 and 6 years followed by a minimum of 3 years internship working under the supervision of a registered architect.
-To become registered, they must pass an extensive seven-part Architectural Registration Exam and are then licensed by a state licensing board.
+To become registered, they must pass an extensive Architectural Registration Exam in several parts and are then licensed by a state licensing board.
 The American Institute of Architects and many states require member, licensed architects to complete continuing education classes to maintain their licenses.

 When hiring a professional services firm, it is important to consider if the firm’s experience matches the type of project.
 Ask for a list of previous projects and references.

 answer: One way is through the American Institute of Architects (AIA), which has developed a website with specific information about the design process and how to find and work with an architect. http://howdesignworks.aia.org